-Sensitivity studies for the test of isospin symmetry at Belle (topic not available any more)
+Sensitivity studies for the test of isospin symmetry in Y(4S) -> B+ B- decays at Belle (topic not available and more)

 For the reaction e+ e- -> Y(4S) -> B anti-B it is often assumed that pairs of charged and neutral B mesons are produced at equal rate as expected in case of isospin symmetry.
 But isopsin is only an approximate symmetry.
-With the world's largest Y(4S) dataset of the Belle experiment it will be possible to make an improved measurement of the decay rates to B+ B- and B0 anti-B0 pairs.
-These branching fractions are an essential input for many other results and the precision that could be reached should be estimated.
+With the world's largest Y(4S) dataset of the Belle experiment it will be possible to make an improved measurement of the decay rate to B+ B- pairs.
+The same experimental technique cannot be applied directly for decays to B0 anti-B0 pairs and options to improve the precision of the measurement should be investigated.
+The branching fraction is an essential input for many other results and the precision that could be reached should be estimated.

-Optimization of background identification with machine learning techniques (topic not available any more)
+Optimization of background identification with machine learning techniques (topic not available and more)

 The decay B -> K(*) nu anti-nu is sensitive to contributions from physics beyond the standard model, but only the Belle II experiment will be able to observe this decay.
 A challenge in the analysis of this decay is the understanding of backgrounds which requires huge samples of simulated events.
 To efficiently obtain these samples, background events are selected before the computationally expensive detector response is simulated.
-Different multivariate techniques for an optimization of the selection should be studied.
+Various input variabales for multivariate techniques for an optimization of the selection should be studied.

 Vertex fitting algorithms survey